- This Key field lets you assign a unique key to a header.

 - By default, the Data Source field will include the fx function.

 - Please note that you can only drop one nodeset into the field.
 If you drop a new nodeset on top of an existing nodeset, the existing nodeset will be replaced by the new one.
+You cannot drag and drop the child node into the field.
+Additionally, no manual input is supported in the field.

 - Once the data source is defined, click Save to save the configuration.